-Grade Changes: A student's Satisfactory Academic Progress is re-evaluated at the time the Financial Aid Office is notified by the Registrar's Office of a grade change.
+Grade Changes: A student's SAP status is re-evaluated at the time the Office of Financial Assistance is notified by the Registrar's Office of a grade change.

 Audit Courses: Audit courses receive no credit and do not influence grade point average.
-They are not counted in credits attempted and are not eligible for financial aid.
+They are not counted in credits attempted and are ineligible for financial aid.